-This talk of robots and computers is fun and all, but what does it actually mean for you and me?
+This talk of robots and computers is fun and all, but what does it look like in practice?
 Let’s start with a simple definition of exactly what I mean when I talk about automation:

-Automation – The use of a system which replaces predominantly manual, routine actions with predominantly automatic ones
+Automation – The use of a system that replaces predominantly manual, routine actions with primarily automatic ones

-I can say with moderate certainty that there are many automated processes already helping you daily.
-Por ejemplo:
+I can say with moderate certainty that many automated processes are already helping you daily.
+For example:

 - Smoke detectors automate the task of checking if your house is on fire

-- Digital calendars automate reminding yourself to do and/or go to things
+- Digital calendars automate reminding yourself to do or go to things

 Protip – Most things you own that end in “-er” automate the thing that comes before the “-er”: washer and dryer, toaster, walk-the-dog-er (patent pending).

-All these examples are things that any of us can do ourselves, but work much better when we automate them.
-I assume you are able to check for yourself if your house is on fire any time, EZ-PZ.
-But checking if your house is on fire constantly, and never missing something?
+All these scenarios are things that any of us can do ourselves but work much better when we automate them.
+For example, checking to see if your house is on fire at a given moment is pretty easy, but constantly checking if your home is on fire and never missing something?
 That’s a full-time job.
-Automation gives you confidence that the job is being done reliably, while freeing you up for other important jobs.
+Automation gives you confidence that things are under control while freeing you up for other important jobs.

 At its heart, automation is a productivity tool, plain and simple.
-It frees up your time and paves the way for you to get more done.
+It frees up your time and paves the way to get more done.
 But it’s not just that.
-Here are a few more valuable reasons we should be doing our best to automate everything we can.
+Here are a few more practical reasons we should be doing our best to automate everything we can.